Find a Therapist for Anxiety in Scranton

 255 S. 17th St., Philadelphia, Pennsylvania 19103

 Katherine Lang is a Licensed Professional Counselor (LPC) in Philadelphia, Pennsylvania and has been in practice for 10 years.
-They treat Anxiety, Relationship(s) with Friends/Roommates, Gender Identity.
+They treat Anxiety, Perfectionism, Peer Difficulties.

 You are enough.
 Let's work on helping you believe it, too.
 Come in-person or virtually to address life's difficulties: anxiety, esteem, body-image, etc.